isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Science.md

 **Reduce Carbon foodprint @ SAPS**

 Our carbon footprint has a negative impact on the environment, and it contributes to climate change.
 The Environmental Science Club at SAPS embarked on a School for Climate Action with the World Wide Fund For Nature.
-The aim was to educate the school population on carbon footprint and encourage them to take action to reduce their carbon footprint by making “environmentally-friendly” choices.
+The aim was to educate the school population on carbon footprint and encourage them to take action to reduce their carbon footprint by making “environmentally-friendly” choices.&nbsp;

-Members of the Environmental Science Club attended workshop conducted by WWF to learn more about climate change and the different contributors of carbon footprint.
-After the workshop, the members initiated and planned activities to raise awareness about the issues to encourage their peers to reduce their carbon footprint.
-Some of the activities conducted are pre-assembly talks, skits and use of billboards during recesses to create awareness.
-On top of these, a lesson on carbon footprint was designed and conducted during TACT.
+Members of the Environmental Science Club&nbsp;attended workshop&nbsp;conducted by WWF to learn more about climate change and the different contributors of carbon footprint.
+After the workshop, the&nbsp;members&nbsp;initiated and planned activities to raise awareness about the issues to&nbsp;encourage their peers to reduce their carbon footprint.&nbsp;Some of the activities conducted are&nbsp;pre-assembly talks,&nbsp;skits&nbsp;and&nbsp;use of billboards during recesses to create awareness.&nbsp;On top of these, a&nbsp;lesson on carbon footprint was designed&nbsp;and&nbsp;conducted&nbsp;during TACT.
 It was such an enriching experience for the school.

 ![](/images/Science/7Reduce%20Carbon.png)